Calpurnia (wife of Caesar): Widowhood

 Following her husband's assassination, there is a story of her rushing out of her house in grief accompanied by several women and slaves.
 Calpurnia delivered all of Caesar's personal papers, including his will and notes, along with his most precious possessions, to the consul Mark Antony, one of Caesar's most trusted allies, who had not been involved in the conspiracy.

-Calpurnia is peculiarly absent in Octavian propaganda which has been regarded by historians as a bit of a mystery.
+Calpurnia is peculiarly absent in Octavian propaganda, which has been regarded by historians as somewhat mysterious.
 The only later attestation to her is an inscription by a freedwoman named Anthis which states "She was the wife of Caesar, the great divinity" which puts its dating to at least 42 BC when Caesar was deified.

 Coinage

 There has been some speculation that Calpurnia may have stood as a model for the goddess Victory on coins struck by Caesar for his triumph after returning from Spain, but this is not generally accepted.
-The goddess Venus on the aureus minted by Caesar for his fifth consulship have also been interpreted to have been modeled on Calpurnia.
+The goddess Venus on the aureus minted by Caesar for his fifth consulship has also been interpreted to have been modeled on Calpurnia.